Life Transitions Therapy in Los Angeles

 The work

 Sessions are 50 minutes, usually weekly.
-We'll address both the surface-level challenges and the emotional currents underneath.
-I'll also give you tools and frameworks to use between sessions, because the real work happens in your daily life.
+We address both the surface-level challenges and the emotional currents underneath.

 FAQ